Send events

 # 1. Using a client library

-If your platform is built using Laravel or WordPress, we provide dedicated client libraries for seamless integration:
+For platforms built with Laravel (versions 10 and higher) or WordPress, we offer client libraries that enable seamless integration:

 Reach out to the bus team if you need support or to add your contribution to the list above.